Strubbl/wallabago/README.md

 * wallago version 7.0.2: tested only with wallabag 2.4.3 - 2.5.1
 * wallago version 7.0.3 until 7.0.4 version: tested only with wallabag 2.5.2 - 2.5.4
 * wallago version 8.0.0 until 8.1.0: tested only with wallabag 2.5.4 - 2.6.4
+* wallago version 8.2.0 until 8.2.1: tested only with wallabag 2.6.5 - 2.6.8
-* wallago version 8.2.0 until latest version: tested only with wallabag 2.6.5
+* wallago version 9.0.0 until latest version: tested only with wallabag 2.6.8

 ### Go Report Card